What to know about deferring college in 2023

 If you are wondering what colleges think about deferring, you can reference the Gap Year Association’s list of deferral policies.

 Deadlines: Pay attention to your future institution’s deadlines on requesting your deferral.
-The sooner the better!
+The sooner the better since most colleges cap the number of deferral requests accepted and approve them on a first-come-first-serve basis.

 How do I defer college for a year?